longnguyen2004/2ky-overlays-SC/README.md

 - ❌ `mania_ingame`
   - No plan to do this, use SC's Text Overlay + `mania_simple_hiterror`

+## Reusable packages

+- `osu-stream-companion-store`: A Svelte store that connects to Stream Companion
+- `svelte-autoscroll`: A Svelte action to scroll an element back and forth
+- `svelte-odometer`: A Svelte component that mimics an odometer without external dependencies

 ## Why Stream Companion?

 [gosumemory](https://github.com/l3lackShark/gosumemory) hasn't been updated for a while, aside from the occasional bug fixes.
 There are multiple issues with it, from failures reading judgment data, to incorrect pp formulas, to SR calculation failures, etc.